VX-Linux/main/README.md

 - Browser manager
 - Layout switcher
 - Unused kernels added to Cleanup
-- Wayland is default in preparation for upcoming Plasma 6.0
+- Wayland session is default in preparation for upcoming Plasma 6.0